-Even if going with a tour, prices are still quite cheap (sometimes as low as $20 for a day tour with everything included) which makes for a bargain day trip.
+Even if going with a tour, prices are still quite low (sometimes as low as $20 for a day tour with everything included), which makes for a bargain day trip.

 Nevado Mateo is one of these.
 Located within the Cordillera Blanca, this mountain is great for those looking for a more intermediate climb.

 It’s possible to visit by yourself with the surrounding mountains making for some awesome photoshoots, however, any ascent is best with a pro tour guide who knows the mountain well, as it can sometimes be dangerous depending on the weather and mountain conditions.

 Of all the destinations that made it onto this list, Chachapoyas is by far the least heard of and visited.
 Located in the north of Peru, this region is great for hiking in the jungle and Sierra regions.

 The city itself is perfectly located to explore most of these hikes within a day, with plenty of options available.
 To get here from Lima it’s easiest to first fly to Jaén and then take the bus to Chachapoyas in around 5 hours.